 If you want to master the PCR technique, you should learn how to use MgCl2 differently in different reactions.
 The MgCl2 is a major PCR enhancer present into the Taq DNA polymerase buffer.

 The enzyme Taq required Mg2+ cofactor to start the catalytic reaction.
-This would facilitate by the addition of MgCl2.
+The MgCl2 provides cofactor for Taq DNA polymerase to work efficiently.
 0.5mM to 5.0mM MgCl2 can be utilised in PCR reaction.
 However, the concentration of the MgCl2 is depended on the condition of PCR.

 Further, the Mg2+ of the MgCl2 binds to the PO3- (phosphate backbone of DNA) and increases the melting temperature of the reaction.
 This will facilitate more time for the primer to bind at its specific location.